 6. Engagement, Ad Impressions and Dwell Time

 By strategizing with your Motionloft representative, you can set sensors to monitor specific areas of interest inside your store where you want to measure shopper traffic.
-Examples deployed by our customers include (1) measuring the time shoppers spend in front of displays and physical advertisements while tracking the shopper’s journey, (2) tracking conversions when dwell leads to a desired action, and (3) testing different merchandising initiatives with accurate data.
+Examples deployed by our customers include (1) measuring the time shoppers spend in front of displays and physical advertisements while tracking the shopper’s journey, (2) tracking successes when dwell leads to a desired action, and (3) testing different merchandising initiatives with accurate data.

 7. Line Queues